 Wonderfully moist and fragrant, this keto zucchini bread is the perfect breakfast.
-It’s delicious, healthy, low-carb, and very filling!
+It’s delicious, gluten-free, and very filling!

 When I can’t stop after one slice, I know I made something good.
-And when I made this keto zucchini bread for the first time, I had three slices. 😳
+And when I made this bread for the first time, I had three slices. 😳

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty bread.
+You’ll only need a few simple ingredients to make keto zucchini bread.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

-- Almond flour: A healthy flour substitute.
+Almond flour: An excellent flour substitute.
 I use blanched and finely ground flour in this recipe.

 How to make keto zucchini bread

 It’s a truly easy recipe.
 You simply mix everything in one bowl.
 Even grating the zucchini isn’t so bad.
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 Grate the zucchini, place in a clean kitchen towel and squeeze hard to get rid of excess liquids.

 Whisk together the eggs, sweetener, and vanilla.
 Then mix in the remaining ingredients with a rubber spatula.
 If the mixture is very dry and difficult to mix, add a bit of water – one or two tablespoons.